FPSG-UIUC/Peek-a-Walk/README.md

 * `pwsc_library`: this contains the PWSC library files.
     * `src`: source code for the library
         * `pwsc.c`: this contains the bulk of the PWSC logic
+        * `leak.c`: this contains the memory order oracle and the main functions we use in our paper to leak secrets
-        * The other files contain helper / utility functions for `pwsc.c`
+        * The other files contain helper / utility functions for `pwsc.c` and `leak.c`
     * `include`: header files for the library
     * `build`: generate build files
 * `src`: this contains the source code that uses the PWSC library files.
-Right now we only have a simple test called in `arch.c`
+    * `arch.c`: This contains a basic PWC order oracle test with an architectural transmitter
+    * `spectre_user.c`: In this test, PWSC uses a Spectre-V2 unmasked gadget to leak a string with the leak userspace pointer function
+    * `spectre_ascii.c`: In this test, PWSC uses a Spectre-V2 unmasked gadget to leak a string with the leak ASCII function
+    * Expecting two more tests to be slowly ported here (DDP and another Spectre-V2 one)

 Note: the more advanced PoCs mentioned in our paper are slowly being moved here, so keep a look out for them!

 # Building
-Just simple run `make`!
+Just simply run `make`!

 # Usage
 Final runnables will be output in `bin/`.
 After building there should be two items: the PWSC library file and the simple test using that library.

+## PWSC Library Tests
-To run the simple test after building you can simple run `./bin/arch.out`.
+* To run the simple test after building you can simply run `./bin/arch.out`.
+* To test the leak userspace pointer function from `leak.c` simply run `./bin/spectre_user.out`.
+* To test the leak ascii function from `leak.c` simply run `./bin/spectre_ascii.out`.

+## TODO more advance PoCs (i.e. DDP and Spectre-V2)

 # TODOs for this repo
 * The more advanced repos mentioned in our paper